-That is to say; there are several aspects to consider while determining whether or not a thread lift is good for you.
-If you want a less invasive procedure than a facelift, however, a thread lift may be worth considering.
+That is to say, there are several aspects to consider while determining whether or not a thread lift is good for you.
+However, a thread lift may be worth considering if you want a less invasive procedure than a facelift.
 “I see the thread lift as a medium ground for those who want more than what lasers, fillers, and Botox can do but do not want surgery,” Dr. Alhallak explains.

-As is the case with many cosmetic procedures, thread lifts are available from a variety of medical practitioners; nevertheless, caution should be used when selecting the suitable specialist to execute such a delicate procedure.
+As with many cosmetic procedures, thread lifts are available from various medical practitioners; nevertheless, caution should be used when selecting a suitable specialist to execute such a delicate procedure.